Citation styles

 In this case the source is not added to the bibliography.

 Mikkonen, Simo, and Pekka Suutari, eds.
 2016.
 Music, Art and Diplomacy: East-West Cultural Interactions and the Cold War.
-Farnham: Ashgate.
+Ashgate.

 Virtanen, Aija.
 2016.
 "Insights into the Agency, Positioning and Development of Professional Finnish Language Skills of International Nursing Students."
 Apples - Journal of Applied Language Studies 10 (2): 63–81. .